Where To Attach a Tow Strap Without Hooks

 The idea that tow straps and recovery straps are one and the same is a dangerous misunderstanding.
 The difference between a tow strap and a recovery strap is that a tow strap is used for slowly moving a disabled vehicle - but not one that is stuck - from one point to another, while a recovery strap is used for pulling and dragging vehicles out of places that are difficult to get out of.
-It is okay to use a tow strap if you are in a working car and you are slowly pulling another vehicle down the road to a nearby repair shop.
+Tow straps without hooks are critical for dynamic recovery, as they stretch and recoil to free stuck vehicles.
+These hookless straps provide superior safety, flexibility, and strength compared to hooked versions.

 Rhino USA Recovery Tow strap